X

 At 7 on Mohs hardness scale, Kunzite is similar to many of the gemstones it could be mistaken for but it should not be able to be scratched by a knife or a coin so you could perform a quick test (check with the owner first or be very discrete).

-At GemSelect, we currently offer brief identification reports from your choice of two well-respected independent gemological laboratories, The Asian Institute of Gemological Sciences (AIGS) and Burapha Gemological Laboratory (BGL Lab).
+At GemSelect, we currently offer brief identification reports from your choice of three well-respected independent gemological laboratories, American International GemLab (AIG), International Colored Gemstone Association Laboratory (ICA GemLab) and Burapha Gemological Laboratory (BGL Lab).

 Can Kunzite change color?